eligosource/eventsourced/README.md

 ![Emitter](https://raw.github.com/eligosource/eventsourced/master/doc/images/stackabletraits-3.png)

 Where a `Receiver` modification allows actors to pattern-match against incoming events directly instead of whole event `Message`s, an [`Emitter`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Emitter) introduces a corresponding simplification on the sending (outgoing) side.
 It allows actors to send (emit) events to channels without having to deal with whole event `Message`s.
-An emitter can also lookup channels by name.
+An emitter can also lookup channels by name (or id, see below).

+**Scala:**

     class MyActor extends Actor { this: Emitter => def receive = {